 Forest management activities and fire suppression characterize current disturbance regimes in coastal Oregon forests (Cohen et al. 2002), although influences of historical wildfires are still visible (Impara 1997, Wimberly and Spies 2001).
-Forest management and vegetation conditions differ among the major ownerships in the region (see Plate 1, Fig. 1; Cohen et al. 2002,

-Wimberly and Ohmann 2004, Johnson et al. 2007).
-Federal forests are managed under the Northwest Forest Plan, aimed at conserving late-successional forests and associated species (Forest Ecosystem Management Assessment Team 1993), and contain a mix of old and young forest.
+Forest management and vegetation conditions differ among the major ownerships in the region (Fig. 1) (Cohen et al. 2002, Wimberly and Ohmann 2004, Johnson et al., this volume).
+Federal forests are managed under the Northwest Forest Plan, aimed at conserving late-successional forests and associated species (FEMAT 1993), and contain a mix of old and young forest.
 National Forests retain patterns created by decades of small harvest units staggered across the landscape, and much of the Bureau of Land Management (BLM) ownership occurs in a checkerboard pattern with private lands.
 State lands are managed for multiple timber, wildlife, aquatic, and recreation objectives.
 Forest industry lands occur in large blocks throughout the study area; these lands are intensively managed for timber production.
 Nonindustrial private forests are concentrated in the large river valleys and are managed less intensively for timber than industrial forests.
-Virtually all private forests have been harvested at least once and are less than 80 years old (unpublished Forest Inventory and Analysis [FIA] data).
+Virtually all private forests have been harvested at least once and are less than 80 years old (unpublished FIA data).